allietealfano/auditorytrainingappupdated/README.md

 ### Installation & Running steps

-The easiest way to get started with //waiting on official name// is to install install Node.js.
+The easiest way to get started with Auditory Trainning App is to install install Node.js.
 You can do that by going to :

 ```
 https://nodejs.org/en/.